socomsystems/documentation/developer_manual/app/repair.rst

 Repair steps
 ============

-Repair steps are methods which are executed by Nextcloud on certain events which directly affect the app.
+Repair steps are methods which are executed by cyfrSpaces on certain events which directly affect the app.
 You can use these repair steps to run code when your app is installed, uninstalled, upgraded etc. It's called repair steps because they are frequently used to fix things automatically.